 Reason #1—Teens are on Summer Break—out of schools and on the roads

-As most schools are closed in early June and begin a new school year in August, most teens spend more time on the roads.
+Most schools close in early June and begin a new school year in August, and most teens spend more time on the roads these months.
 Studies show that teen drivers spend nearly 44% more time during the week driving than during the school year.

 Do you know what this means?
-It means that there are more inexperienced car drivers on the road and longer during summertime, thereby increasing the likelihood of collisions.
+It means that more inexperienced car drivers are on the road and longer during summertime, thereby increasing the likelihood of collisions.

-Apart from their being inexperienced, there are too many people sharing the roads during summers.
-So, when roadways are congested, driving conditions become complicated, and there are high chances of road rage, aggressive driving, or speeding, which can result in severe accidents.
+Apart from their being inexperienced, there are too many people sharing the roads during summer.
+So, when roadways are congested, driving conditions become complicated, and there are high chances of road rage, aggressive driving, or speeding, resulting in severe accidents.

 Reason#2—Vehicle equipment failure due to summer heat

 Vehicle performance is affected by hotter temperatures.
-They have to work overtime in the heat to maintain safe engine temperatures and power air conditioners non-stop—summer heat wrecks havoc on the car and its daily operation.
-The warm weather, extended road trips, hot roads, and sometimes even humidity can create a hostile environment for vehicles.
+Cars have to work overtime in the heat to maintain safe engine temperatures and power air conditioners non-stop—summer heat wrecks havoc on the vehicle and its daily operation.
+The warm weather, extended road trips, hot roads, and sometimes even humidity can create a hostile environment for cars.

-Due to the rise in temperature, the heat can negatively impact the vehicle’s equipment, especially the tires.
-For example, if the car’s tires are slightly worn out, the air inside of the tires can expand because of the heat.
-It increases the risk of a tire blowout, thereby, exposing you to a collision risk as the car may not be in your control.
+Due to the temperature rise, the heat can negatively impact the vehicle’s equipment, especially the tires.
+For example, if the car’s tires are slightly worn out, the air inside the tires can expand because of the heat.
+This increases the risk of a tire blowout, thereby exposing you to a collision risk as the car may not be in your control.

 Besides this, the summer heat can also impact battery functioning.
 Heat and vibration are the worst enemies of a car battery.
-Although there is nothing much that you can do about the heat that occurs naturally, you can make sure that your car’s battery is mounted securely so that there is little vibration.
+Although there is nothing much you can do about the heat that occurs naturally, you can make sure that your car’s battery is securely mounted so that there is minimal vibration.
 If you don’t protect the battery, the suspended plates inside it can become loose and rub against each other.